1962 United States Tri-Service aircraft designation system: Basic mission

 The rise of the multirole fighter in the decades since the system was introduced has created some confusion about the difference between attack and fighter aircraft.
 According to the current designation system, an attack aircraft (A) is designed primarily for air-to-surface missions (also known as "attack missions"), while a fighter category F incorporates not only aircraft designed primarily for air-to-air warfare, but also multipurpose aircraft designed also for attack missions.
 The Air Force has even assigned the F designation to attack-only aircraft, such as the F-111 Aardvark and F-117 Nighthawk.

 The only A designated aircraft currently in the U.S. Air Force is the A-10 Thunderbolt II.
-The last front line A designated in the U.S. Navy and Marine Corps was the A-6 Intruder, with the only strictly A designated fixed-wing aircraft remaining is the A-29 Super Tucano leased under the Imminent Fury program.
+The last front line A designated aircraft in the U.S. Navy and U.S. Marine Corps was the A-6 Intruder, with the only strictly A designated fixed-wing aircraft remaining in the sea services being the A-29 Super Tucano leased under the Imminent Fury program.

-When the new mission codes were implemented, the numerical series were restarted, causing some redesignated naval aircraft and subsequent new designs to overlap disused USAAC/USAAF designations.

 Of these code series, no normal aircraft have been assigned a K or R basic mission code in a manner conforming to the system.